 - Skeletonleaf goldeneye

 I love the new plants and the new mulch that followed, but one of the things I'm most excited about is that they finally brought me moss rocks to put in the section of dry creek right by the front door.
 After lots of -- no, tilt it this way, no, bury that end, no turn it around, not this way, that way -- I am happy with the placement of the rocks.
 They add so much to the natural look of the entire area.

-Getting Grounded went into this bed along with some coleus to mirror the lime and purple on the other side.
+My new passalong bronze iris from Robin at Getting Grounded went into this bed along with some coleus to mirror the lime and purple on the other side.